mrhallak/Coronalytics/docs/DATA.md

 ## Data persistence
 The data is persisted in an index called by_country on ElasticSearch.
 Each country is a document inside that index.

+## Visualization
+In order to visualize the data with Kibana, you need to setup your index patterns in the settings page.